A Japanese knife as a perfect gift

 Be Sharp

-Now, no joke, a knife is a gift that, unlike other transient things, will be remembered forever because it will serve forever.
-When you give someone a Japanese knife as a gift, they will remember you every time they use it and will enjoy using it even more.
-However, there are a few guidelines that you should follow as a guide to buying this type of gift.
+A knife is a gift that, unlike other transient things, will be remembered forever because it will serve forever.
+When you give someone a Japanese knife as a gift, they will remember you every time they use it and will use it with even greater enjoyment.
+Here are some guidelines that should be followed as a guide for buying this type of gift.

 • Santoku - standard size 170mm